lightlytics/helm-charts/charts/lightlytics/README.md

     - name: ndots
       value: "2"
 ```
-and refer to the file during helm install command using the -f <file name> parameter
+reference the file in the helm install command using the -f <file name> parameter.